-Upon termination of employment due to cause or without good reason, all of the Named Executive Officer's rights to compensation and benefits terminate, except that the Named Executive Officer will be entitled to any Accrued Rights.
+Upon termination of a Named Executive Officer's employment for cause or resignation without good reason, all of the Named Executive Officer's rights to compensation and benefits terminate, except that the Named Executive Officers will be entitled to any Accrued Rights.

-Pursuant to the Employment Agreements, upon a termination of a Named Executive Officer's employment by the Company without cause or by the Named Executive Officer for good reason (each such termination a "Qualifying Termination), the Named Executive Officer is entitled to (a) payment of the Accrued Rights, (b) continued payment of base salary for a period of two years for Mr. Singleton and Aisquith and one year for Mr. Ezzell, (c) payment of the annual bonus, based on the target annual bonus amount in effect immediately prior to such termination and determined based on actual achievement of the applicable performance criteria and the end of the applicable performance period and paid at the same time such amounts are paid to executives employed by the Company and (d) the Benefit Continuation for the executive for a period of two years for Mr. Singleton and Mr. Aisquith and a period of one year for Mr. Ezzell (such amounts described in (a) through (d), the "Qualifying Termination Severance").
+Pursuant to the Employment Agreements, upon a termination of a Named Executive Officer's employment by the Company without cause or by the Named Executive Officer for good reason (each such termination a "Qualifying Termination"), the Named Executive Officer is entitled to (i) payment of the Accrued Rights, (ii) continued payment of base salary for a period of two years for Mr. Singleton and Aisquith and one year for Mr. Ezzell, (iii) payment of the annual bonus, based on the target annual bonus amount in effect immediately prior to such termination and determined based on actual achievement of the applicable performance criteria and the end of the applicable performance period and paid at the same time such amounts are paid to executives employed by the Company and (iv) the Benefit Continuation for the executive for a period of two years for Mr. Singleton and Mr. Aisquith and a period of one year for Mr. Ezzell (such amounts described in (i) through (iv), the "Qualifying Termination Severance").